Overview of Hawaii Taxes

 Hawaii Cigarette Tax

-The tax on cigarettes in Hawaii is the fifth-highest in America.
-The tax adds up to $3.55 per pack.
+The tax on cigarettes in Hawaii is the sixth-highest in America.
+The tax adds up to $3.20 per pack of 20 cigarettes.

 Hawaii Alcohol Tax

 Excise taxes on alcohol in Hawaii vary greatly depending on the type of alcohol being purchased.
-The state’s beer taxes are 93 cents per gallon (or about 8.7 cents per beer).
-The state’s liquor taxes, however, add up to $5.98 per gallon.
+The state’s beer taxes rank as the fifth-highest in the country, at 93 cents per gallon (or about 8.7 cents per beer).
+The state’s liquor taxes, however, add up to just $5.98 per gallon, or about 7 cents per drink.
+That’s the 24th-highest rate in the U.S.

 Hawaii Estate Tax

 There is an estate tax in Hawaii.
 The tax generally conforms to the federal estate tax, albeit with lower tax rates.
-The exemption for tax year 2024 is $5.49 million, which means that estates with a value below that cutoff do not pay any estate taxes.
-The estate tax ranges from 10% to 20% for estates that exceed the exclusion limit.
+The exemption for tax year 2018 is $5.49 million, which means that estates with a value below that cutoff do not pay any estate taxes.
+For any estate valued above that cutoff, marginal rates are 10% for the first $1 million ($5.49 – $6.49 million), 11% for the next $1 million, and continuing to escalate until you hit a top rate of 15.7% for estates with a value of $10.49 million and higher.

 Hawaii Gas Tax

-While your options for long-distance drives are limited in Hawaii, the state's low gas taxes may make trips across the islands just a bit less expensive.
-The tax on regular gasoline is 18.5 cents per gallon, second-lowest in the country.
-Diesel is taxed at a state rate of 16 cents per gallon as well.
+While your options for long-distance drives are limited in Hawaii, you should still take the state’s high gas taxes into account when planning a trip.
+The tax on regular gasoline is 48.1 cents per gallon, fourth-highest in the country.
+When combined with federal gas taxes, the total rate is 66.5 cents per gallon.
+Diesel is taxed at a state rate of 49.2 cents per gallon, or 73.6 cents per gallon when combined with federal taxes.